Amourspirit/OooDev_Tute/docs/tute_ss.rst

             .. group-tab:: None

-This code imports the OooDev modules, as well as the ``pprint`` module that you’ll use to print the final county data.
+This code imports the |odev|_ modules, as well as the ``pprint`` module that you’ll use to print the final county data.
 Then it opens the ``censuspopdata.xlsx`` file, and gets the sheet with the census data.

 Note that you’ve also created a variable named ``county_data``, which will contain the populations and number of tracts you calculate for each county.